Vabolos/DeathCounter-mcplugin/README.md

 This plugin does not have any in-game commands (yet).
 For now it only displays the amount of deaths of each player.

-## Configuration

-The plugin allows for basic configuration through the `config.yml` file.
-You can customize the display format, enable/disable specific features, and more.

 ## Permissions

 This plugin operates without requiring any specific permissions.
 It functions seamlessly without necessitating access controls such as deathcount.view, deathcount.view.others, or deathcount.admin.